-Solvent extraction is used to concentrate and purify metals from mined ores and the company has tapped into the potential of digitalising this process with a platform called SolvExtract.
+Solvent extraction is used to concentrate and purify metals from mined ores; the company has tapped into the potential of digitalising this process with a platform called SolvExtract.

-As the technique involves leaching soluble metals from the ore and separating them via solvent extraction chemistry, the process also stands out as significantly changeable with varying quantities of metal extracted.
+As the technique involves leaching soluble metals from the ore and separating them via solvent extraction chemistry, the process also stands out as significantly changeable, with varying quantities of metal extracted.

 For this reason, Solvay has been using Minchem, a simulation model that predicts operational performance based on the analysis of samples collected from a particular mine.
 Then, based on the specific mining operation, the company creates an individual Minchem model, through which the web-based SolvExtract platform runs a simulation that comes up with improvement opportunities for the plant in case of low yield.
 The platform works with 20 to 30 collection points, from which it sends data to Solvay each hour.

-This system allows operators to choose preferred adjustments based on the recommendations, with the process being able to constantly track extraction performance and provide recommendations as often as once a day.
+This system allows operators to choose preferred adjustments based on the recommendations, with the process able to constantly track extraction performance and provide recommendations as often as once a day.

 Solvay has said the software is part of an idea to create partnerships with mining sites to keep improving the platform by using essential data and feedback from companies.